Best Practices for Faculty Recruitment: Education & Toolkit, some components refreshed for the 2025-2026 academic year.

 Cognitiver Errrors- Handouts by JoAnne Moody

-Bias Interrupters Identifiying and Interrupting Bias in Hiring
+From UC Hastings WorkLife -Bias Interrupters Identifying and Interrupting Bias in Hiring

 Unhook Pedigree and Potential

-• Overreliance on pedigree as an indicator of potential as the side-effect of screening out ethnic minorities and people from non-middle class or upper-class backgrounds
+• Over-reliance on pedigree as an indicator of potential as the side-effect of screening out ethnic minorities and people from non-middle class or upper-class backgrounds

 • A study from the Computer Sciences